 Tuition Exchange Requirements

-The Drexel University Tuition Exchange Program provides eligible dependents of eligible full-time Faculty and full-time Professional Staff members with the ability to swap access to scholarships with participating Tuition Exchange Program institutions.
+The Drexel University Tuition Exchange Program provides eligible dependents of eligible full-time faculty and full-time professional staff members with the ability to swap access to scholarships with participating Tuition Exchange Program institutions.
 Due to the limited number of Drexel Tuition Exchange Program scholarships each academic year (not to exceed 12), not all Drexel Tuition Exchange Program applications will result in certification to apply for a Tuition Exchange Program award at an exchange institution.
-The number of awards is divided between four faculty members and four professional staff members, totaling eight candidates for each new academic year.
-The selection process is based on employees’ seniority level of a minimum of seven years.
+The number of awards is divided between six faculty members and six professional staff members, totaling 12 candidates for each new academic year.
+The selection process is based on employees' seniority level of a minimum of five years.
 Tuition Exchange is not a Drexel benefit which is automatically awarded.
 Tuition Exchange is a competitive scholarship program for which children of eligible Drexel employees may compete.